ncatlab/nlab-content/pages/7/8/9/3/23987/content.md

   **Coherence of confined matter in lattice gauge theories at the mesoscopic scales**

   > [[atomtronics|Atomtronics]] is the emerging quantum technology of matter-wave circuits which coherently guide propagating ultra-cold atoms.
 The field benefits from the remarkable progress in micro optics, allowing to control the coherent matter with enhanced flexibility on the micron spatial scale.
-This way, both fundamental studies in quantum science and technological applica:ons can be carried out.
-I will sketch recent progress in matter-wave circuitry and atomtronics-based quantum technology.
-In particular,  I will focus on a specific  scheme simulating lattice gauge theories and analyze confined matter at the mesoscopic spatial scale.
+This way, both fundamental studies in quantum science and technological applications can be carried out.
+I will sketch recent progress in matter-wave circuitry and [[atomtronics]]-based quantum technology.
+In particular,  I will focus on a specific  scheme simulating [[lattice gauge theories]] and analyze [[confinement|confined]] matter at the mesoscopic spatial scale.

 * (...)